NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

 <br>

 ## Notes
-- **IMPORTANT** This rice originally uses my dual-monitor setup.
+- **IMPORTANT:** This rice originally uses my dual-monitor setup.
 Enter `grep -r "DP-1" ~/.config/` and `grep -r "eDP-1" ~/.config/` to find all occurences of my monitors being mentioned so you can replace them with your own.
   - `start-dashboard.sh` creates a grid layout for a 1920x1080 display, however I also provided a 1280x720 version of the dashboard in `~/.config/hypr/windowrules.conf/`.
 <br>